-Let’s examine these five points in more detail next.
+Let’s examine these points in more detail next.

 Most Gentle Readers will have never given this matter any thought, but the quality of the heat treatment matters… a lot.
 This is a chemical/crystalline property impossible to confirm long-distance, so we must rely on the manufacturer, be it factory or blacksmith, to get right.
 Therefore, the manufacturer’s QC reputation as well as the retailer’s guarantee also matters.

 A good head will be hard at the faces, becoming gradually softer towards the the eye, certainly softer than a file, to make the head “tougher,” using the materials engineering term, and to reduce resonant harmonic vibrations.
 If you have used hammers with uniformly hard heads and integral steel handles you have felt this tiring vibration before.

 The faces must be hard, around 50~55Rc, to prevent deformation, but not so hard the hammer will chip or crack.
-You may think that wooden chisel handles could not deform a steel hammer face, but if the striking faces are not properly hardened, they will mushroom sure as eggses is eggses, something your humble servant learned when he made a gennou head for himself from unhardened octagonal bar stock back when dinosaurs roamed the earth.
+You may think that wooden chisel handles could not deform a steel hammer face, but if the striking faces are not properly hardened, they will mushroom sure as eggses is eggses, something your humble servant learned when he made a gennou head for himself from unhardened octagonal steel bar stock back when dinosaurs roamed the earth.